solmv/solmv/README.md

 # About me 🌞

 My birthname is Marisol, but I like being called **Sol** 🌞, I'm a biologist 🌱 but I'm interested in IT and programming ✨.
-I was first introduced into coding while working for my Marters degree, through software R, and I got really amazed about scripts and coding with python 🐍
+I was first introduced into coding while working for my masters degree, through software R, and I got really amazed about scripts and coding with python 🐍

 # Some facts and info 🌅